mohd-kasif/Stopwatch/README.md

 # Stopwatch App

-A simple stopwatch app built using SwiftUI and Core Data.
+A fully functional stopwatch app built using SwiftUI and Core Data.

 ## Table of Contents